UCI-Rocket-Project/rocket2-overview/data_packets.md

-# Avionics data packets
+# Avionics data packets & networking
-All data packets for communicationa between boards or to the webservice are defined in here.
+* All data packets for communicationa between boards or to the webservice are defined in here. \

+* All ground communication will be over TCP/IP Ethernet and use the standardized packet format sent via raw bytes.
+All packets are packed little-endian.\

+* Checksums are CRC-32 (polynomial `0x04C11DB7`).
+See files for CRC implementation in C++, this CRC is consistent with Python `binascii.crc32()`.
+This additional layer of checksum is added to ensure data integrity over embedded serial busses.\

+* Subnet `10.0.0.1/16`.
+DHCP Range `10.0.255.0/24`.
+All other IPs reserved.

+## GSE
+IP: `10.0.2.0`.\
+Open ports `10001-10002` for commands and data.
+See below for packet format.

 ### GSE Command Packet
 ```c